 - The idea is to let the ball slip from the fingers.
 Having a tight grip on the ball will cause it to hang and could be hit easily.

 - Sell the pitch by using the same throwing motion as the fastball with the same arm speed.

 - Selling the change-up is a big part of what makes it work.
-As it leaves the hand, it will appear to move like the fastball but will be much slower.
+As it leaves the hand, it will appear to move like a fastball but will be much slower.

 For a more in-depth look at throwing a change-up, check out our previous post on how to throw a three finger change up pitch.

 Throwing a two-seam fastball is a great way for youth pitchers to add some variety to their pitching arsenal.

 The two-seam fastball is a pitch that has more movement than the four-seam.
 It is gripped with the threads to give a bit of air resistance to the laces.
 For right-handed pitchers, the air resistance makes the pitch move slightly to the left for right-handers and slightly to the right for lefties.

 The steps to throwing the two-seam fastball are: